 The park boasts some remarkable and remote wilderness areas, where you’ll find adventure and solitude with all the things to do in North Cascades National Park.
 The landscapes are beautifully diverse, from towering peaks and thundering waterfalls to old-growth forests.

 It’s a mountaineers and backpackers haven, boasting almost 400 miles of trails and plenty of glaciers.
-So, spend some time exploring the different tracks, filled with an assortment of waterfalls and wildlife, from bald eagles to grizzlies.
+So, spend some time exploring North Cascades day hikes, filled with an assortment of waterfalls and wildlife, from bald eagles to grizzlies.

 In winter, you can go skiing at Mt.
 Baker or hike Mount Shuksan in summer.
 It’s the perfect place to start your trip while visiting one of the most scenic Pacific Northwest national parks.

 - Winthrop has the closest hotels, and one of my favorites is Hotel Rio Vista, which is right on the river. (rates start at $99 per night)

 - For a vacation rental, this Charming Cedar Chalet with Hot Tub has two bedrooms and an outdoor hot tub. (rates start at $200 per night)